Cooking With Bliss

 best way to cook london broil is to sear first

-This has been a popular recipe on my blog for a few years and is perfect to make during the weekday when you’ve run out of ideas or you’re pressed for time and need dinner on the table quickly.
-It requires simple ingredients and has a cook time of 30 minutes depending on whether you prefer your beef cooked medium-rear to medium or well done.
+This has been a popular recipe on my blog for a few years and is perfect to make during the weekday when you've run out of ideas, or you're pressed for time and need dinner on the table quickly.
+It requires simple ingredients and has a cook time of 30 minutes, depending on whether you prefer your beef cooked medium-rare to medium or well done.

 London broil cooking in cast iron skillet.